 (All data source: KeyBank SaaS Survey Results 2019)

-Most standard measurements of MRR only take into account committed revenue - that is to say, money that the customer has already spent on their subscription and is being recognized on a monthly basis, or the money they will spend each month for their subscription for the duration of their contract term.
+Most standard measurements of MRR only take into account committed revenue.
+That is the money a customer has already spent on their subscription and is being recognized on a monthly basis or the money they will spend each month for their subscription for the duration of their contract term.

 Or things can go the other way.
-SaaS businesses can make money outside of subscription revenue; A subscriber may make a one-off purchase, like the cost of setup, technical support for an incident, user training, or new feature enablement.
-MRR would not include any of this revenue, but they are clearly contributors to and measures of revenue growth.
+SaaS businesses can make money outside of subscription revenue; a subscriber may make a one-off purchase, like the cost of setup, technical support for an incident, user training, or new feature enablement.
+MRR does not take into account these kinds of purchases, but they are clearly contributors to and measures of revenue growth.

 Another consideration for calculating MRR is when in the month you recognize the revenue.
 For annual or multi-year subscriptions where revenue is being recognized monthly, a SaaS business has control over what day that happens.
 But where customers pay on a monthly basis, the billing date is normally determined by when the customer took out the contract.
 So revenue will be recognized all through the month, meaning your MRR will fluctuate depending on what day you assess it.

 It’s never a good idea to look at any SaaS metric by itself.
 By combining MRR with other SaaS metrics, you get a more complete picture of business performance.
-Here are three metrics that are closely tied to MRR.
+Here are three metrics to consider:

 Customer Lifetime Value (CLV): CLV is the revenue (or sometimes profit) you can expect to receive from a subscriber over the course of their custom.
-It is predictive, and therefore can be a complex calculation, depending on what variable you use to define ‘value’.
+As a predictive metric, it can be a complex calculation depending on what variable you use to define ‘value’.
 Using MRR as that value should provide a more accurate result.

-Net Revenue Retention (NRR): NRR (sometimes known as Net Dollar Retention - NDR) takes recurring revenue a step further, by taking into account current customers who downgrade, pause or reduce their consumption alongside those who churn.
+Net Revenue Retention (NRR): NRR (sometimes known as Net Dollar Retention - NDR) takes into account current customers who downgrade, pause, or reduce their consumption alongside those who churn.
 NRR is expressed as a percentage, with anything under 100% showing revenue contraction.
 It is an important predictor of how much your business could continue to grow from your current customer base alone.
 The adoption of NRR as the key recurring revenue metric marks a shift in SaaS strategy from growth at all costs to sustainable growth.

-Whichever way you decide to measure MRR, getting it moving in the right direction is the key.
-Here are some of the tactics that SaaS companies employ to grow their MRR.
+Whichever way you decide to measure it, moving your MRR in the right direction is the key.
+Here are five tactics to do just that:

 Setting the right price for your product is not an exact science.
 Some prospects will always find it too high, whereas others would be willing to pay more.
 Continually testing different price points will get you closer to the sweet spot where you're maximizing MRR.

-No SaaS business can keep raising its prices and get away with it forever.
-But hitting that ceiling doesn’t mean new revenue has to dry up.
+Make it easy for your subscribers to access the next level of service.
 Introducing tiered packages - where your customers pay incrementally to access more of your service, or usage-based pricing based on the number of users and how much they are consuming - creates a scalable revenue model.
-And when you have that, make it easy for your subscribers to access the next level of service.

-Whether a customer is upgrading, renewing, or joining, don’t lose them at the last minute.
-An often overlooked part of the subscription journey is the checkout stage.
-Pre-populated forms, a choice of payment methods, and localized language and currencies can all play a part in a frictionless upgrade.
+Whether a customer is joining, renewing, or upgrading don’t lose them at the last minute.
+An often overlooked part of the subscription journey is the checkout experience.
+Pre-populated forms, a choice of payment methods, and localized language and currencies can all play a part in a frictionless process.
 But it’s a balance - some friction for security protocols can provide the confidence to see the transaction through.